10 Facts About Chinese New Year You Should Know

 Looking for facts about Chinese New Year?

-It’s 2020, and while most of the world has already celebrated the New Year, there’s still a New Year’s celebration that is right around the corner.
+While most of the world celebrates the New Year in January, there’s still a New Year’s celebration that is right around the corner.

-For those of you who might not know about this major holiday, we’ve compiled a list of 10 Chinese New Year facts you should know.
+For those of you who might not know about this major holiday, we’ve compiled a list of 10 Chinese New Year facts that everyone should know.

 1. The date for Chinese New Year changes every year